 Others might lament returning to “normal life,” saying goodbye to jet-setting, and getting wined and dined all over the country by programs trying to garner your interest.

 No matter which camp you fall into, when interview season ends, it is time to form a rank list!
-All your work since last summer (and since you started medical school!) will be distilled into this list that will decide your fate.
+All your work since last summer (and since you started medical school) will be distilled into this list that will decide your fate.

-1. Finalize and certify your residency rank list.
+2. We'll say it again: finalize and certify your residency rank list.
 Do it NOW.

 It would be the greatest travesty if a clerical error kept you out of residency.
 DO NOT put yourself in a position where certifying your rank list is something you will “get around to,” or plan to do in the 11th hour on the day of the deadline, only to find your internet is down or your reminder didn’t go off.